datahub-project/datahub/docs/lineage/dagster.md

 ## Using Datahub's Dagster Sensor

-Dagster sensors allow us to perform some action based on some state change.
+Dagster sensors allow us to perform some actions based on some state change.
 Datahub's defined dagster sensor will emit metadata after every dagster pipeline run execution.
 This sensor is able to emit both pipeline success as well as failures.
 For more details about Dagster sensors please refer [Sensors](https://docs.dagster.io/concepts/partitions-schedules-sensors/sensors).

 ### Prerequisites